-In the left hand part of the Export window you will find a number of tabs.
-Click on the Save Audio File tab.
+Step 2: At the top of the Export window you will find a number of tabs.
+Click on the Save Only Audio tab.

-Select the format you'd like to save the audio in.
+Step 3: Open the list at the top of the tab and select the format you'd like to save the audio in.